shiham-jamaldeen/Challenge12/README.md

 View all departments
 View all roles
 View all employees
-View all employees by department
+View employees by department
-View all employees by manager
+View employees by manager
 Add department
 Add role
 Add employee